 DAYS 18 - 20: Chipata to Lake Malawi Beaches (Malawi) (B / L / D)

-Leaving Zambia the group will cross into Malawi, the ‘Warm Heart of Africa’ and stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre.
+Leaving Zambia the group will cross into Malawi, the ‘Warm Heart of Africa’ .
 Malawi is a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
 The first camp will be at the central lake and then in the northern area, over the next three days.
 The days can be spent learning the game of bao from the locals, scouring the markets for a bargain or simply relaxing on the pristine beaches.
 Malawi’s temperate climate allows for swimming in the clear blue fresh-water lake all year round.
 Explore the beautiful shore and see the local fishermen sorting their catch.
 Traditional fishing techniques are still practiced and to appreciate their boating skills, try to paddle a dug out canoe yourself!
 At night it is possible to see the "fairy lights" of the fishermen out on the lake.
 The various beachside campsites along Lake Malawi’s shores offer many optional excursions including a variety of water sports, horse back rides and a visit to the local village and school (see price guide in "Extra Information".